fogush/real-estate-searcher/README.md

 make docker-exec CONTAINER=workspace COMMAND="bin/console app:crawl"
 ```
 The command has options:
-  -a, --send-all        Send all parsed real estates, even already found.
+- `-a`, `--send-all` - send all parsed real estates, even already found.
 It makes sense for testing only
-  -d, --dry-run         Do not send anything, but do all the same
+- `-d`, `--dry-run` - do not send anything, but do all the same
-  -r, --no-removed      Do not check which real estates are removed
+- `-r`, `--no-removed` - do not check which real estates are removed

 ### Manual testing
 Add `--dry-run` to skip saving into the database and sending emails.

 To check removing is working, copy some record in real_estate and change its link, for example:
 ```sql
 INSERT INTO `real-estate-searcher`.`real_estate` (`link`, `price_dollars`, `number_of_rooms`, `address`, `floor`, `floors_total`, `area_total_cm`, `area_living_cm`, `area_kitchen_cm`, `year_construction`) VALUES ('TEST', '105000', '4', 'Минск, Одинцова ул., 48', '1', '9', '906000', '581000', '126000', '2005');